future-wd/hugo-seo/README_v1.md

-# Hugo SEO Module v2 for Hugo v0.146.0 onwards
+# Hugo SEO Module V1 (legacy for hugo pre v0.146.0)

 Handles all of your SEO needs: